dalaing/cofun/blog/posts/pairing_and_io.md

         (i, putStrLn ("total result: " ++ show i) <$ k)
 ```

-We can use to make a new interpreter:
+We can use `addResultLogging` to make a new interpreter:
 ```haskell
 mkCoAdderWithLogging :: Int -> Int -> CoAdder (IO ())
 mkCoAdderWithLogging limit count =